nicholaswmin/automap/README.md

 This is a simple, highly efficient and inherently atomic operation.

-If you can get away with just using this you're absolutely set and you should stop reading this.

-You simply don't need this module and none of the issues here apply to you.

-In some cases it's [even faster than RedisJSON][bench].

 The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph, but for (probably most) use-cases that's simply just a non-problem.

-### Why not Redis JSON
+### Redis JSON

-If you can use it with your provider then you probably should.
+If [Redis JSON][redis-json] is available then you should use that instead.

-We'd still build a similar mapper to this one but for our own internal reasons that are probably specific to us; in general half the issues this module attempts to solve are solved out-the-box by using RedisJSON directly.
+Half the issues this module attempts to solve are solved out-the-box by using Redis JSON directly.

-So it's generally recommended to use RedisJSON directly rather than use this module, if it's available to you.

 ### Alternative modules

 [Redis-OM][redisom]

-This is a full-blown Object-Mapper which of course requires schema definitions.
-It's like an ORM but for non-relational datastores like Redis.
+A full-blown object mapper which of course requires schema definitions.

-## Test
+## Tests

-### Install
+Install dependencies:

-Install test dependencies before running any tests:

 ```bash
 npm ci
 ```

-### Run

-#### All

-Run unit, integration and performance tests:
+Run all tests:

 ```bash
 npm test
 ```

-#### Unit
+only unit tests:

 ```bash
 npm run test:unit
 ```

-#### Integration
+only integration tests:

 ```bash
 npm run test:integration
 ```

-### Coverage
+### Test coverage

-Run all tests and produce a test coverage report:

 ```bash
 npm run test:coverage